Professional Development for Graduate Students and Faculty

 Writing Academic Synergy offers retreats on academic job market documents at affordable rates.
 These retreats are designed primarily with the interests and needs of advanced doctoral students, postdoctoral scholars, and non-tenure-track appointees from historically underrepresented communities in mind.

-Best of the Blogosphere
+Best of the Blogs, Podcasts

 Many bloggers, often pseudonymous assistant professors, sometimes grad students, sometimes tenured, a few administrators, write about their lives and their work within academia.
 It's nice to have this multiplicity of voices.
 Those below tend to think through the culture of academia as they experience it in a way that I have found illuminating.
 (Note: Many of the writers work in the humanities.)